Freya Stark: World War II

-The brotherhood included all strata of society, and by the middle of the war, it had tens of thousands of members.
+By the middle of the war, the brotherhood claimed to have tens of thousands of members.
 The work involved Stark travelling all over Egypt and often speaking for as many as 10 hours a day.
 These wartime experiences were described in her Letters from Syria (1942) and East is West (1945).
-Following a visit to Iraq during which she was besieged in the British Embassy during an attempted coup d'état in April 1941 Stark was asked by British Ambassador Sir Kinahan Cornwallis to set up a branch of the Ikhwan al Hurriya in that country.
+Following a visit to Iraq during which she was besieged in the British Embassy during an attempted coup d'état in April 1941, Stark was asked by British Ambassador Sir Kinahan Cornwallis to set up a branch of the Ikhwan al Hurriya in that country.
 Stark agreed and spent the next two years in Iraq dispensing British propaganda.

 In February 1943, she visited Archibald Wavell and his wife in India.
-To assist her with the return journey Wavell arranged for her to have a car.
-After driving it from Delhi to Teheran, she sold it, but officials in Cairo and Aden took a dim view of her taking upon herself to dispose of government property in wartime.
-Stark believed that since she had been given it she could sell it.
+To assist her with the return journey, Wavell arranged for her to have a car.
+After driving it from Delhi to Tehran, she sold it, but officials in Cairo and Aden took a dim view of her taking upon herself to dispose of government property in wartime.
+Stark believed that since it had been given to her, she could sell it.

-In 1943, Stark went on an official tour of British Mandate of Palestine.
-She gave speeches that called for quotas on Jewish migration to Palestine, which angered the global Jewish community.
+In 1943, Stark went on an official tour of the British Mandate of Palestine.
+She gave speeches calling for quotas on Jewish migration to Palestine, which angered the global Jewish community.
 However, Stark felt that she was not at all anti-Jewish; she simply felt that Arab consent should be considered before mass migration took place.
 These speeches are thought to be her most controversial work during WWII.
 In 1943, she wrote "I really can’t see that there is any kind of way of dealing with the Zionist question except by a massacre now and then...
 What can we do?
 It is the ruthless last penny that they squeeze out of you that does it... the world has chosen to massacre them at intervals, and whose fault is it?"